Contact Us for a Free Consultation (213) 542-0979

 • The substance was obtained using a forged or altered prescription;

-• The defendant knew that the drug was acquired using the forged or altered prescription.
+• The defendant knew that the drug was acquired using a forged or altered prescription.

 There are a multitude of defenses that can be employed to defend someone accused of either possession or forgery of prescription in California, depending on the specific facts and circumstances of a case.
-If you or someone you love has been accused of a drug offense it is advisable that you retain the services of an experienced drug crime lawyer to protect your rights and reputation.
+If you or someone you love has been accused of a drug offense, you should retain the services of an experienced drug crime lawyer to protect your rights and reputation.

 About the Author